 execution in specific areas, politely point those out as well.

 Furthermore, ask your team members to provide you with feedback on your performance as well.
-Not only will creating a of feedback help your business remain efficient, but it will also show your team members that you are invested in their success.
+Not only will creating a culture of feedback help your business remain efficient, but it will also show your team members that you are invested in their success.

 More companies are realizing the benefits of building a distributed team.
 To succeed, however, you need to ensure that you have healthy cash flow, strategically choose which jobs will be performed remotely, and use your network to find good hires.
 Lastly, provide your team with the